Life, Death and After Death

 London, 1982 and Geneva, 1983.
 (Archive #323 044)

 The essence of this book is a weekend seminar on death, intermediate state and rebirth.
-The topic is particularly poignant as this was the last teaching Lama gave in the West; he passed away some five months later.
+The topic is particularly poignant as these were the last teachings Lama gave in the West; he passed away some five months later.
 But here he was his usual boisterous, punchy, direct, funny, loving and compassionate self, treating death in his incomparable light yet serious way.
+The book also includes an introductory talk by Lama Zopa Rinpoche on cultivating a peaceful mind.

 Chapter 3.
 The Nature of the Mind